kpn-puppet/puppet-quest-guide/quests/package_file_service.md

     sudo puppet agent -t

+Due to an issue with installed gems you will also need to run this command.

+    sudo sed -i s/args.pop/#args.pop/g /usr/local/share/gems/gems/rack-1.6.13/lib/rack/handler/thin.rb

 <div class = "lvm-task-number"><p>Task 5:</p></div>

 With the `pasture` gem installed, you can use the `pasture start` command.
 We haven't set up a service to manage this